piemar/starwars-genai-mongodb-vector-search/README.md

 2. **Responsive Design**: Ensures optimal viewing and interaction experience across a wide range of devices, from desktops to mobile phones.

 ### Backend
-1. **Python Face Recognition**: The backend is powered by the renowned Python face_recognition library, which analyzes the uploaded images and encodes the faces for comparison.
+1. **Python Face Recognition**: The backend is powered by the renowned Python face_recognition library, which analyzes the uploaded images and encodes(creating vectors) the faces for comparison.
-2. **MongoDB Integration**: The application communicates with MongoDB to efficiently store and retrieve the necessary character data, ensuring the scalability and performance of the application.
+2. **MongoDB Integration**: The application communicates with MongoDB to efficiently store the vectors in MongoDB collection, and ruses Atlas Vector Search to find the character thats most similar to the uploaded selfie picture.

 ### Matching Process
 1. **Vector Search**: Once the faces are encoded, the application performs a vector search to find the StarWars character with the most similar facial features.